 What is Provisional Membership?

-Provisional membership is offered to Academies who have formally applied to join the IAACD and whose application is assessed by the AMAC as containing all relevant documentation to demonstrate capacity to meet the Standards for Membership.
+Provisional membership is offered to Academies who have formally applied to join the IAACD and whose application is assessed by the AMAC as containing most of the relevant documentation to demonstrate capacity to meet the Standards for Membership.
 Provisional Membership is for 12 months.
 During this 12 month period, Provisional Academies are asked to contribute to IAACD Committees as non-voting participants.
+More information on membership categories can be found here.

 What is an IAACD-AMAC liaison person?